CameraForensics/elasticsearch-plugins/README.md

 **Note:** This has been built using Gradle v2.7.

 ## Step 3: Deployment
-Don't bother using the elasticsearch plugin script to install it It's just a pain the ass and all it seems to do is unpack your stuff - a bit pointless.
+Don't bother using the elasticsearch plugin script to install it - it's just a pain the ass and all it seems to do is unpack your stuff - a bit pointless.

 Instead put the .jar file in `%ELASTICSEARCH_HOME%/plugins/hamming_distance` for hamming distance, and `%ELASTICSEARCH_HOME%/plugins/euclidean_distance` for euclidean distance, then restart elasticsearch.